Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Road-map to Constrain the interior structure and tidal heating mode

-We also assess the effect of the ice shell's structural heterogeneity on the maximum radial and horizontal tidal deformations on the surface compared to those derived in Section~\ref{sec:twoscenarios}.
-The overall maximum surface deformation can differ in comparison to the spherically symmetric case used in previous studies.
-We compute the maximum displacements on the radial, northerly, and easterly directions for an ice shell with variable thicknesses and a spherically symmetric ice shell of the same average thickness equal to 30~km (Figure~\ref{fig:surfacedisp3D}).
-In Figure~\ref{fig:surfacedisp3D}, it is assumed that the tidal dissipation occurs in the core, and the viscosity of the ice shell is sufficiently high to assume a purely elastic behavior.
-The ice shell with heterogeneous thickness demonstrates variations in the radial and horizontal directions reaching 50~cm compared to a spherically symmetric shell (Figure~\ref{fig:surfacedisp3D}).
-Larger deviations are observed for all components around the South pole, as expected, due to the significant variations in the thickness of the shell.
-The overall maximum radial displacement for the case of 3D structure is approximately 20~cm higher than the spherically symmetric case.
-The significant deviation of surface deformation demonstrated in these plots implies that for Enceladus, $h_2$ and $l_2$ can provide rough estimates of the actual surface displacements as commonly used for spherically symmetric bodies, and for a precise calculation of the displacement at any point on the surface the effect of the 3D structure is important.
-Since the globally maximum radial and horizontal displacements for a spherically symmetric body are smaller than those for a shell with 3D structural variations, the required accuracies presented in Section~\ref{sec:twoscenarios} derived by assuming spherical symmetry are conservative and thus remain valid.
+We assess the effect of the ice shell's structural heterogeneity on the maximum radial and horizontal tidal deformations on the surface compared to those derived in Section~\ref{sec:twoscenarios}.
+The overall maximum surface deformation can differ in comparison to the case of constant thickness shell used in previous studies.
+We compute the maximum displacements in the radial, northerly, and easterly directions for an ice shell with variable thickness and an ice shell of constant thickness with the same average thicknesses equal to 30~km (Figure~\ref{fig:surfacedisp3D}).
+In this figure, we assume that tidal dissipation occurs in the core and the viscosity of the ice shell is high enough to assume a purely elastic behavior.
+The ice shell with a heterogeneous thickness demonstrates variations in the radial and horizontal directions reaching 50~cm compared to a shell of constant thickness (Figure~\ref{fig:surfacedisp3D}).
+Larger deviations are observed for all components around the South pole, as expected, due to the significant thickness variations from the mean thickness \citep{berne_etal23b}.
+The global maximum radial displacement for the case of a shell with variable thickness is approximately 20~cm higher than the constant thickness case.
+The significant deviation of surface deformation demonstrated in these plots implies that for Enceladus, $h_2$ and $l_2$ can provide rough estimates of the actual surface displacements as commonly used for spherically symmetric bodies, and for a precise calculation of the displacement at any point on the surface, the effect of structural heterogeneity has to be accounted for.
+Since the globally maximum radial and horizontal displacements for a body of constant shell thickness are smaller than those for a shell with thickness variations, the required accuracies presented in Section~\ref{sec:twoscenarios} derived by assuming variation only in radial direction are conservative and thus remain valid.